vykt/memcry/README.md

 - Support for **multiple interfaces** for acquiring the memory maps, reading and writing memory.
 - Multiple convenient utilities.

+**Planned**:

+- An interface for operating on coredumps instead of live processes.

 <p align="center">
     <img src="media/overview.png">
 </p>